 It is surprisingly easy to get permission to use surface water in NJ.
-You need a Water Allocation Permit if you use more than “100,000 gallons per day for a period of more than 30 days in a 365 consecutive day period, for purposes other than agriculture, aquaculture or horticulture.”
+You need a Water Allocation Permit if you use more than “100,000 gallons per day for more than 30 days in a 365 consecutive day period, for purposes other than agriculture, aquaculture or horticulture.”
 There is even a simple “permit by rule” process.
 Read more about the rules here.

 Well Water Laws in New Jersey

-You will need to get a permit to drill a well in NJ, even for residential use.
-You will also need a Water Allocation Permit if your well uses more than 100,000 gallons per day and isn’t for agriculture or certain other exempt uses.
+You will need a permit to drill a well in NJ, even for residential use.
+You will also need a Water Allocation Permit if your well uses more than 100,000 gallons per day and isn’t for agriculture or other exempt uses.
 Only licensed drillers are allowed to construct wells.
 After completion, the driller must submit well records to the State.